 Many organizations still run Windows XP because they feel Windows Vista is not a better desktop operating system.
 As a result, consumers and corporations aren't buying PCs with enough performance for Vista, stalling the makers of desktop and laptop PCs.
 Therefore, most enterprises are unable to deploy or support Windows 7 to their desktop environments.

 This is where desktop virtualization comes into play.
-With the creation of virtual desktop software by VMware, Citrix and
+With the creation of virtual desktop software by VMware, Citrix and other vendors, corporations that in the past would have had to replace hundreds -- if not thousands -- of desktops can continue using those same PCs as makeshift thin clients.

 This can provide an immediate financial benefit.
 While a virtual desktop infrastructure (VDI) is not always a capitalized cost saving, in the case of Windows 7 rollouts, there can be a minor cost savings associated with a capital expenditure.